sayedpfe/ApprovalAPIPoC/docs/AZURE_SETUP.md

 This guide provides detailed step-by-step instructions for setting up the Azure App Registrations required for this PoC.

+## ⚠️ Important: Approvals API Limitations

+**The Microsoft Graph Approvals API has the following constraints:**
+1. **BETA API Only**: The Approvals API is currently in BETA (`/beta` endpoint) and is not available in v1.0
+2. **Delegated Permissions Only**: Application permissions are NOT supported.
+All operations require a signed-in user
+3. **Permission Names**: The correct permissions are `ApprovalSolution.ReadWrite` and `ApprovalSolutionResponse.ReadWrite` (NOT `ApprovalItems.ReadWrite.All`)
+4. **Not Production Ready**: BETA APIs may change and are not recommended for production applications

 ## Prerequisites

 - Access to Azure Portal with permissions to create app registrations
 - A Microsoft 365 tenant or Azure Active Directory tenant
 - Global Administrator or Application Administrator role (for granting admin consent)
+- **Microsoft Teams Approvals app must be available in your tenant**

 ## Part 1: Backend App Registration (Confidential Client)